WannaCry Ransomware Attack: What Happened, How It Spread, and Lessons for 2026

 Centralize Suspicious Email Reporting and Get Support from Experts

-With the Keepnet Outlook Phishing Reporter add-in, users can report suspicious emails to cybersecurity administrators with a single click and receive immediate support after automated analysis.
-To have the Phishing Reporter add-in contact us and start using it.
+With the Keepnet Outlook Phishing Reporter add in, users can report suspicious emails to cybersecurity administrators with a single click and receive immediate support after automated analysis.
+To have the Phishing Reporter add in contact us and start using it.

-Editor's Note: This blog was updated on November 14, 2024.
+Editor's Note: This article was updated on June 1, 2026.